DHS, DOJ partner with community group to tackle rise in gun violence

 On Tuesday, it was a different show of force in Washington, D.C., with leaders from dozens of police agencies standing with community leaders.

-Following national protests calling for police accountability, the community group, MovementForward, Inc., launched the National Faith and Blue weekend in 2020.
+Following national protests calling for police accountability, MovementForward Inc. launched the National Faith and Blue Weekend in 2020.

-Rev. Hutchins said it’s become the nation’s largest collaborative community-police engagement initiative, with 3,000 events hosted nationwide over the last two years.
+Hutchins said it’s become the nation’s largest collaborative community-police engagement initiative with 3,000 events hosted nationwide over the last two years.

 He’s now calling for more police departments and faith groups to join them this year.